Salmon-crested cockatoo: Distribution and habitat

 The salmon-crested cockatoo is endemic to the Seram archipelago in eastern Indonesia, and has been introduced to the Hawai'ian island of Oahu, where a small population has become established.
 Although they have been observed in the wild in Puerto Rico, they are probably the result of escaped pets, and no reproduction has been recorded.

 Status in the wild

 The salmon-crested cockatoo is an endangered species, and has been listed on appendix I of CITES since 1989, which makes commercial international trade in wild-caught birds prohibited.
 Trade in captive-bred birds is legal only with appropriate CITES certification.
 Numbers have declined due to illegal trapping for the cage-bird trade and habitat loss.
 During the height of the trapping of this species, over 6,000 birds were being removed from the wild per year.
 It has a stronghold in Manusela National Park on Seram, although even today some illegal trapping continues.

+As of 2024, there are an estimated 20,000 – 60,000 mature individuals remaining in the wild, though its population is expected to be rapidly decreasing due to continuing trapping for the pet trade and habitat destruction.